ogs22/cookbook/glossary/memory.md

-The key on a calculator which enables you to store the number that is in the display, in order to use it again later.
+The memory key on a calculator allows you to store the number in the display.
+Later, you can retrieve that number by pressing the memory recall key.